nus-cs2103-AY2324S1/tp/docs/tutorials/AddRemark.md

 ## Updating Storage

-CcaCommander stores data by serializing `JsonAdaptedPerson` into `json` with the help of an external library — Jackson.
+CCACommander stores data by serializing `JsonAdaptedPerson` into `json` with the help of an external library — Jackson.
 Let’s update `JsonAdaptedPerson` to work with our new `Person`!

 While the changes to code may be minimal, the test data will have to be updated as well.

 <div markdown="span" class="alert alert-warning">

-:exclamation: You must delete CcaCommander’s storage file located at `/data/ccacommander.json` before running it!
+:exclamation: You must delete CCACommander’s storage file located at `/data/ccacommander.json` before running it!
 Not doing so will cause CcaCommander to default to an empty record!

 </div>